 What do I wear?

 Dragon boating is a water sport.
-Wear comfortable clothing, proper undergarments and shoes that you don’t mind getting a bit wet.
-The best materials are quick drying synthetics (DriFit or CoolMax).
-Water shoes, sneakers, sandals w/grip: If you wear sneakers make sure it’s ok for them to get wet and have sand on them.
-Sandals should have some treading or grip on the bottom to avoid slippage.
+Wear comfortable clothing, proper undergarments and shoes that you don’t mind getting a bit wet such as water shoes, sneakers, or sandals w/grip.
+If you wear sneakers make sure it’s ok for them to get wet and have sand on them.
+Sandals should have some tread or grip on the bottom to avoid slippage.
 Flip flops are not recommended.
+The best clothing materials are quick drying synthetics (DriFit or CoolMax).
 A pair of sunglasses will both help keep out the glare and protect your eyes from splashing water.
 A hat is highly recommended to keep you cool when exposed to the sun.

 What do I bring?